laminlabs/laminhub-public/docs/create-an-instance.md

 Install `lamindb_setup` via `pip install lamindb_setup` in case you don't have a lamindb installation.

-In your terminal, run `lamin login` to ensure you're properly authenticated.
+In your terminal, run `lamin login` to ensure you're authenticated.

-Run the following python code.
+To create the instance, run the following python code:

 ```python
 import requests